How To Take Screenshot of Current Tab in Google Chrome

 The Screenshot extension also offers a keyboard shortcut command Alt + P which makes it really easier and quicker to take screenshots.

 By default, this extensions saves the taken screenshot and the file format is PNG.
 If you want to change these default settings, you can opt for JPEG file format and/or load the screenshot in a new tab.
+To change the default settings, first right click on extension’s icon on the toolbar and select “Options” in the appeared context menu, as shown in the following screenshot:

 Privacy Friendly Extension